satya-coder663/dcel/pydcel/README.md

 ## Project Overview

-`pydcel` is a Python library providing the implementation of the Doubly-Connected Edge List (DCEL) data structure.
+`pydcel` is a Python library that provides an implementation of the Doubly-Connected Edge List (DCEL) data structure.
 The doubly connected edge list (DCEL), also known as half-edge data structure, is a data structure to represent an embedding of a planar graph in the plane, and polytopes in 3D [[1]](https://en.wikipedia.org/wiki/Doubly_connected_edge_list).

 `pydcel` allows for efficient traversal and modification of the graph, making it ideal for applications such as geometric modeling, mesh processing, and algorithms related to computational geometry.
 By maintaining connectivity information for vertices, edges, and faces, the DCEL facilitates operations like edge flipping, face traversal, and vertex splitting, among others.
 This structure is particularly valuable in areas such as computer graphics, geographic information systems (GIS), and 3D modeling, where efficient representation and manipulation of geometric data are crucial.